 Is Business Ownership Driving You Crazy?

-Most dental professionals would agree that school did not prepare them for the business of dentistry.
+Most dental professionals would agree that school did not prepare them for the business ownership of a dental practice.

-Now I ask you, “How do you define success in your dental practice?”
+Now I ask you, “How do you define success with business ownership in your dental practice?”

 Regardless of how you define true success, your dental practice is a business and it requires a healthy financial flow to operate.
 As a business owner, you MUST keep tabs on a few key numbers that equate to financial success.